It's the ultimate in ski thrills: fresh snow, the ideal line, deep powder and the feeling of being totally free.

 The freeride routes are well-marked descents that are partially off slope.
 Some ski slopes are also marked in places as freeride routes as these slopes are not groomed for several days following a fresh snowfall.

 The ski area hosts numerous freeride camps in which you can learn the necessary skills to make the most of the powder opportunities.
-Or, you can go along with an experienced freeride guide to discover the secret spots of the region, and be guided safely through the backcountry of Saalbach Hinterglemm.
+Or, you can go along with an experienced freeride guide to discover the secret spots of the region, and be guided safely through the backcountry of Saalbach Hinterglemm Leogang Fieberbrunn.

-Top events, such as the Freeride World Tour or the Freeride Testival, round up what is on offer in one of the largest and most diverse freeride ski areas in the Austrian Alps.
+Top events, such as the Freeride World Tour or the Freeride Testival, round up what is on offer in one of the largest and most diverse freeride ski areas in the Austrian Alps, and some might say some of the best freeride skiing and boarding around.

 Where is the Skicircus and how to get there